bostelma/gazebo_sim/README.md

 Add the three python directories `~/gazebo_sim/workspace/src/gz-python/build/python`, `~/gazebo_sim/workspace/install/lib/python`, and `~gazebo_sim/python` to your python path or conda.pth file via `export PYTHONPATH=${PYTHONPATH}:[path]` or `conda develop [path]`, respectively.

+The easiest way to generate images directly is through python.
+Have a look at the corresponding example file in the python directory.

 ## Plugins

 ### Photo Shoot